 Since then she's released a handful songs independently, and since 2018 has appeared in the BBC talent show All Together Now, as one of the 100 judges alongside Geri Halliwell!

 Collabro - Series 8, winner

 Collabro formed only a month before auditioning for the show, but their performance of Stars from the musical Les Miserables received a standing ovation from the Cowell & co in the 2014 series.

 After beating opera singer Lucy Kay in the final, they topped the chart shortly after with their debut album called – you’ve guessed it – Stars, and follow-up Act 2 peaked at Number 2 last year.
-They're still going strong; earlier in 2017 they landed their third Top 10 album, called Home.
+They're still going strong and have landed two more Top 40 albums, plus they'e toured with Barry Manilow and are currently on a nationwide tour of their own!
 Oh, and they're now a member down after Richard Hadfield decided to call it quits.